-C3: Extendability of the generated interfaces.

-- Can the generated interfaces be extended with hand-written methods?
+C3: Extendability of the Generated Interfaces. - Can the generated interfaces be extended with handwritten methods?

-Hiding implementation details is accepted as common practice in software development (Parnas, 1972; Gamma et al., 1995).
+Hiding implementation details is accepted as common practice in software development [15, 16].
 Accordingly, we assume that functionality of the generated system is provided to developers through dedicated generated interfaces and that the system's functionality is only accessed by using these.
 Obviously, these generated interfaces are oblivious to handwritten code.
 Consequently, the generated interfaces need to be extended to allow access to handwritten functionality.

-C4: Independence of handwritten code at genera-tion-time. - Is the generator independent of the existence of handwritten code at generation-time?
+C4: Independence of Handwritten Code at Generation-time. - Is the generator independent of the existence of handwritten code at generation-time?